 We’ll use a new script to spawn a laser whenever the player presses the right mouse button.
 To prevent too many lasers spawning at once, we’ll add a short delay between shots using a coroutine.

-Create a new C# script and name it PlayerShoot
+Create a new MonoBehaviour script named

-script should look like this:
+.
+It will look like this:

 using UnityEngine;